nuc-astro/WinNet/bin/movie_script/README.md

 - `--flow_max=FLOW_MAX`
   Upper limit of the flow.

+- `--fix_flows`
+  Whether or not the flows are adapted to the data or lie between `flow_min` and `flow_max`.

+- `--flow_range=FLOW_RANGE`
+  Log range of the flows in case they are not fixed.

+- `--fix_flow_arrow_width`
+  Fix the width of the flow arrows to a constant width.

 - `--flow_cmap=FLOW_CMAP`
   Colormap of the flows.

 - `--separate_fission`
   Whether or not to show arrows also for fission.
 If not present, hatched areas will be plotted.

+- `--fission_minflow=FISSION_MINFLOW`
+  Minimum flow to get indicated as a fission region in case the separate fission flag is not given.

 - `--x_min=X_MIN`
   Lower limit of the mass fraction.